rocky/pycolumnize/README.rst

 -------

-This module (essentially one function) was adapted from a private method of the same name from Python’s
+This module (essentially one function) was adapted from a private method of the same name from Python's
 `cmd <http://docs.python.org/library/cmd.html>`__ module.
 Some adjustments and generalizations have been made.